cohesity/cohesity-ansible-role/docs/examples/demos/agents.md

-# Cohesity Agent removal and installation using Ansible Inventory
+# Cohesity Agent uninstallation and installation using Ansible Inventory

 ## SYNOPSIS
-This example play leverages the Ansible Inventory to dynamically remove and install the Ansible Agent on supported Physical platforms.
+This example play leverages the Ansible Inventory to dynamically remove and install the Cohesity Agent on the supported platforms.
-- The play will start by reading all Physical Linux servers from the Ansible Inventory and removing the agent.
+- The play starts by reading all `linux` servers from the Ansible Inventory and uninstalling the agent (if present).
-- Upon completion of the agent removal, the current version of the agent will be installed.
+- Upon completion of the agent removal, the latest version of the agent will be installed on the `linux` servers.
-- The next step will be to perform the uninstallation of the Agent on Windows systems followed by a mandatory reboot of the server.
+- The next step will be to perform the uninstallation of the Agent on `windows` servers.
+  - This will be followed by a mandatory reboot of the server as a part of the uninstallation (only if the agent was present).
-- Once the reboot is complete, the current version of the agent will be install on the Windows servers.
+- Once the reboot is complete, the latest version of the agent will be installed on the `windows` servers.
-- If the windows install_type is *volcbt* then a reboot of the windows servers will be triggered.
+  - If the windows `install_type` is `volcbt` then a reboot of the windows servers will be triggered.

-NOTE: This example play should be considered for demo purposes only.
-This will connect to all Physical Linux and Windows servers and remove the agent.
-There are no job validations nor state checks to ensure that backups are not running.
-Also, all Windows servers will be rebooted at least once as part of the uninstallation procedure.
+NOTE: This example play is included only as a reference.
+This will connect to all `linux` and `windows` servers and remove the previous agent, then install the latest Cohesity agent.
+There are no job validations or state checks to ensure that backups are not running.

-### Requirements
-  - A physical or virtual Cohesity system.
-The modules were developed with Cohesity version 6.1.0
-  - Ansible 2.6
-  - Python >= 2.6

-### Notes
-  - Currently, the Ansible Module requires Full Cluster Administrator access.
+> **Tip:**  Currently, the Cohesity Ansible Role requires Cohesity Cluster Administrator access.

 ## Ansible Variables